The Open Paddock Dog Food Review: Tested & Evaluated 2023

 Overall, we like the protein sources chosen for these recipes, and the percentages will be great for most healthy pups.
 Our team of experts is giving this brand 4 out of 5 stars.

 This brand has a few nice extras that round out the nutritional profile of the food.
 Here are some of the highlights:

 PRO TIP: Looking for a fibre-rich topper?
 Try pumpkin puree.
 It’s an easy topper that most dogs love and it adds tons of healthy fibre back into their diet.
 Pumpkin also helps to settle an upset stomach, so it’s great if your dog is having diarrhoea or has recently vomited.

 Considering this is a relatively small brand, there are plenty of options to choose from.
-They offer 3 different kibble recipes (chicken, beef, and kangaroo) and 3 different kinds of frozen raw food (patties, mince and cubes) in several flavours (lamb, kangaroo, turkey and chicken).
+They offer three different kibble recipes (chicken, beef, and kangaroo) and tgree different kinds of frozen raw food (patties, mince and cubes) in several flavours (lamb, kangaroo, turkey and chicken), along with a variety of treats.
 Although their kibble recipes are categorised as all life stages, they do have a small frozen food offering for puppies.

 Despite the general variety, there aren’t many options for pups that need to stick to a single protein or can’t have poultry.
 Only the kangaroo recipes are single protein, while all others have a mix.
 Nevertheless, Open Paddock does offer several different air-dried treats that tend to be single protein.